matheusantonio/clobs/README.md

 *Clojure Bookmark Service*

 A web api for a bookmarks application developed in Clojure.
-My intention is to integrate it with a Vue page app in the future.

 My intention is for this to have the same features as my other Bookmarks project (https://github.com/matheusantonio/belicious), this time as a web api that serves a web page, both for learning purposes.